What is Amazon Brand Registry?

 More than 100,000 people have signed up for Amazon Brand Registry across the world, and it’s simple to understand why with so many benefits.
 By registering your brand, you avoid not just the possible loss of revenue due to unscrupulous actors leeching off your market share but also the loss of customer trust.

 There are numerous benefits to going through the trouble of registering your brand.
 Let’s go over these advantages again!

 - Having a Brand Registry is the only way to obtain Amazon’s assistance while also protecting your brand from hackers/thieves, fraudulent products, and people who use your logo/brand.

-- Brand registration provides sellers lots of options for dealing with intellectual property rights and infringement.
+- Brand registration provides sellers with lots of options for dealing with intellectual property rights and infringement.

 - It’s also the primary option for private label sellers to acquire Enhanced Brand Content.
 You can design a dynamic and visually appealing product list with a high conversion rate with Enhanced Brand Content.

-- The Amazon Brand Registry service has a strong probability of being improved and additional capabilities added.
+- The Amazon Brand Registry service is likely to be improved and additional capabilities added.
 The sooner you get the Brand Registry, the sooner you’ll be able to use the new features, and you’ll be able to stay ahead of your competition for a while.

 If we get the idea, let’s move on to the differences between Amazon Brand Registry version 1.0 and 2.0.